-Potable water analysis
+Potable water analysis and jetty water analysis

 Potable water samples are taken both following a request from the ship/agent, or by the officer attending the ship.
+The jetty locations are split between the authorities as detailed below.
+All jetty companies were visited, however, not all jetty points were in use or available at the time of sampling.